 How can it be, when the advantage of R2K is seen—even by its moderate critics from within—as creating a “bulwark against theonomy”? [ Kevin DeYoung, Two Kingdom Theology and Neo-Kuyperians on The Gospel Coalition (August 2009).]
 Theonomy is the view that the Mosaic law contains perpetual moral standards for living—including some civil laws—which remain obligatory for today. [ Dr. Joel McDurmon, Theonomy: a simple definition on The American Vision (November 2016).]

 In other words, R2K rejects the law of Moses as having any interesting relevance to our modern social order.
-When forming our views of how society should be structured and governed, we have no need to ask how God structured and governed Israel.
+When forming our views of how society should be structured and governed, we have no need to ask how God structured and governed his own society.
 We have no need to wonder whether his law is perfect, reviving the soul; making wise the simple; rejoicing the heart; enlightening the eyes; enduring forever; being true and righteous altogether (Psalm 19:7–9).
 The fact that Israel’s law was to be a light to their neighbors surely has no bearing on whether it should be a light to ours (Deuteronomy 4:5–8).
 “Every good work” doesn’t include the works of “social justice” (2 Timothy 3:16–17).

 We only need natural law.
 What we know innately about God’s design is good enough.
 Our intuitions and inbuilt moral compasses are sufficient.
 The church is distinct from the civil realm, and has no authority over it, and therefore God’s law has no authority over it.
 Or something.
 This isn’t historic 2K.
 It’s radical, baby.
 Don’t ask questions.